 While there are many ingredients to be aware of, let’s start with what I like to call the Frightful Five.
 By getting these under control first, you can significantly improve the integrity of your diet.
 Once you become aware of what products contain these five ingredients, you can move onto others.

 Sugar, itself, is not always “bad”.
 In fact, it’s a natural ingredient grown from a plant!
 The problem is that we eat WAY too much of it.
 Unless you’re on a low glycemic diet, don’t worry too much about naturally occurring sugar found in fruits, vegetables, milk, and plain yogurt.
-However, be very weary of the excess sugar that’s added to food, including sugary bottled drinks and smoothies, fruit juices, cereals, and packaged snacks such as fruit snacks and granola bars.
+However, be very wary of the excess sugar that’s added to food, including sugary bottled drinks and smoothies, fruit juices, cereals, and packaged snacks such as fruit snacks and granola bars.
 Here are some words to look for on labels in order to identify excess added sugar:

 - Glucose, glucose solids